u-root/u-bmc/README.md

 ## Simulator

 Trying out u-bmc is easiest using the simulator.
-To launch it, run:
+First select a Qemu target in the TARGET file then to launch it, run:

 ```
+# Build Qemu target
+task build
-# Launch a local ACME server
+# Launch a local ACME server in one terminal
-task pebble &
+task pebble
-# Launch u-bmc simulator
+# Launch the u-bmc simulator in another terminal
-task sim
+task virtual-bmc -- 64bit
 # (Optional, run in another terminal) Launch a local emulated BIOS to produce some data on the UART
 # Needs to have u-bmc simulator above running for it to attach correctly.
 task virtual-host